nightwatchjs/nightwatch/README.md

 Specific WebDriver setup guides can be found on the [Docs website](http://nightwatchjs.org/gettingstarted/#browser-drivers-setup).
 Legacy Selenium drivers setup guides along with debugging instructions can be found on the [**Wiki**](https://github.com/nightwatchjs/nightwatch/wiki).

 ### Example tests
-Various example tests are included in the [`examples`](https://github.com/nightwatchjs/nightwatch/tree/master/examples) folder which demonstrate the usage of several Nightwatch features.
+Example tests are included in the [`examples`](https://github.com/nightwatchjs/nightwatch/tree/master/examples) folder which demonstrate the usage of several Nightwatch features.

+You can also check out the [nightwatch-website-tests](https://github.com/nightwatchjs/nightwatch-website-tests) repo for example tests against the (nightwatchjs.org)[https://nightwatchjs.org] website.

 #### Example configuration
 A sample [`nightwatch.json`](https://github.com/nightwatchjs/nightwatch/blob/master/bin/nightwatch.json) config file can be found in `bin` folder.